izaiasemjr/Flutter-bloc-login-example/README.md

 # Flutter bloc login example
-A organized project base providing a login workflow using Flutter Bloc.
+A organized project example providing a login workflow using Flutter Bloc.

 ## Utilties
- - Screens Login, ForgotPasword and SignUp designed by https://www.instagram.com/iza.dsgn/
+ - screens Login, ForgotPasword and SignUp designed by https://www.instagram.com/iza.dsgn/
- - Shared contains:
+ - shared contains:
-    - locator: Useful for dependece injection usage
+    - locator: Useful for dependence injection usage
     - styles/colors/components: For reusage in project
     - api_auth: To implements your worflow of back-end authentication
  - bloc contains a auth for authentication management using flutter_bloc package (https://pub.dev/packages/flutter_bloc)

  ## Setup

- - Make sure you had followed steps of flutter installation (https://flutter.dev/docs/get-started/install) and you can reproduce the simple counter example by typing this command : ```flutter create <name-your-poject>```
+ - Make sure you had followed steps of flutter installation in official site (https://flutter.dev/docs/get-started/install) and you can reproduce the simple counter example by typing this command : ```flutter create <name-your-poject>```

- - After clone the projetct you should execute ```flutter run``` in yout root project folder.
+ - After clone this projetct you should execute ```flutter run``` in root project folder.

  - That's All Folks!